CSC207-UofT/course-project-hairless-codemen/phase1/design_document.md

 It is similar to existing trading websites such as Kijiji, where each user is a buyer and seller at the same time.
 Specifically, a C2C(consumer to consumer) trading platform.

-Firstly, the user should be able to sign up or login to our platform with their unique username and password.
+Firstly, the user should be able to sign up or login to our platform with their unique username and their password.
 After logged in, the user would be able to see all the listed items in stock on our platform.
 Users can look or search through list of items on the system, their own orders, their wallets, their carts and items sold under their accounts.

 They would also be able to post the item(s) they want to sell or purchase item(s) that they wish to buy.